MicrosoftDocs/security/security-docs/zero-trust/adopt/rapidly-modernize-security-posture.md

 Ideally you can accomplish the following:

 - Rate your digital assets by content sensitivity and criticality.
-If you are unaware of the locations of these assets, consider using Microsoft Purview to discover critical data.
+If you're unaware of the locations of these assets, consider using Microsoft Purview to discover critical data.
 - Keep an updated list of vulnerabilities that exist in your digital estate for all assets.

 The following Zero Trust architecture diagram illustrates the relationship of these assets to each other.